 A: Any course dropped after the ninth-week deadline (five weeks for half terms) will appear as a “W” for withdrew on your academic record.

 Q: How do I drop all of my courses for the term?

 A: You may withdraw from the term until the last day of classes.
 To drop ALL courses for the term, you DO NOT need to fill out this petition.

 - If you plan to drop all courses prior to the first day of classes, you may withdraw using Wolverine Access

-- Between the first day of classes and the ninth week of the current term, you must complete a withdrawal from (available in 145 Chrysler Center)
+- Between the first day of classes and the ninth week of the current term, you must complete a withdrawal form (available in 145 Chrysler Center)

-- After the ninth week, you must contact the Scholastic Standing Committee Administrator to process your drop (273 Chrysler) via either of the following options:
+- After the ninth week, you must the Scholastic Standing Committee Administrator to process your drop (129 Chrysler).

 - *NOTE: if you withdraw after the ninth week of the current term, you cannot attend the next full term (not including Spring/Summer).

-Members of the Scholastic Standing Committee will review your petition and make a decision.
-This generally occurs within four weeks of submission, except in the Spring and Summer terms, when response time is determined by faculty availability.
-The SSC will notify you of the outcome via email.
+- Your petition will be reviewed by two Scholastic Standing Committee members and receive a decision up to 4 weeks after submission; except in the Spring and Summer terms, when response time is determined by faculty availability.
+Scholastic Standing Committee staff will notify you of the outcome via email.

 If your petition is approved, your academic record should reflect the decision within three weeks.